AllenSWDB/allenswdb.github.io/databook/build-instructions.md

 Any data used in the databook should be attached to the /root/capsule/data/ directory through the usual methods.
 Whenever data being accessed is changed or added in the Wiki articles, the build capsule needs to have its data updated as well.

 If cloning the capsule from the build repository directly rather than using the premade capsule, all data needs to be manually added.
-Currently (as of August 26, 2026), the data assets used are the following:
+Currently (as of 13 September 24), the data assets used are the following:

 ```
 Allen Brain Observatory - Visual Coding